 As shown in Section 2.1, multiplying the first-step spillover decay function by the second-step causal effects yields the spillover effects of nearby-city pollution on focal-city productivity.
-To obtain appropriate standard errors clustered at the city level for these spillover effects we employ a block bootstrap with 100 iterations.35 We estimate this using a 300-kilometer cutoff and middle funnel for the instrument in the M2SLS estimation.
+To obtain appropriate standard errors clustered at the city level for these spillover effects we employ a block bootstrap with 100 iterations.42 We estimate this using a 300-kilometer cutoff and middle funnel for the instrument.

 Figure 4 summarizes the results converting them to the monetary impact for the average firm's annual productivity on an average weather day.
-The solid, black line shows the effect of a one μ g/m3 annual increase in nearby-city PM10 in that distance band (holding pollution in all other bands constant) on focal-city productivity with 95% confidence intervals shown in dashed, red lines.
-Since these are annual productivity effects this assumes a one μ g/m3 increase in nearby-city PM10 for the entire year and adjusts for the empirical distribution of wind direction during the year.
-The costs are CNY 16,248 (USD 2,138) for nearby cities within 50 kilometers and decline fairly quickly and smoothly to CNY 2,847 (USD 375) for nearby cities at 550 to 600 kilometers.
+The solid, black line shows the effect of a one μ g/m3 annual decrease in nearby-city PM10 in that distance band (holding pollution in all other bands constant) on focal-city productivity with 95% confidence intervals shown in dashed, red lines.
+This assumes a one μ g/m3 decrease in nearby-city PM10 for the entire year and adjusts for the empirical distribution of wind direction during the year.
+The gains are CNY 16,248 (USD 2,138) for nearby cities within 50 kilometers and decline fairly quickly and smoothly to CNY 2,847 (USD 375) for nearby cities at 550 to 600 kilometers.
 Beyond this, the spillovers decline slowly to approach zero at about 1,150 kilometers (for clarity we plot only to 1,200 kilometers).
-In comparison the effect of local sources of PM10 on productivity is CNY 45,809 (USD 6,028).
+In comparison the effect of local sources of PM{10} on productivity is CNY 45,809 (USD 6,028).